mmbase/CMSContainer/CMSContainer_Modules/workflow/README.txt

 DESCRIPTION:
 The 3 or 4 step workflow for users.
-Works nicely with the publication mechanism
+Works nicely with the publiciation mechanism